 Importance of Slip

-Slip plays an essential role in Induction motor.
+Slip plays an essential role in the induction motor.
 As we know, the slip speed is the difference between the synchronous and rotor speed of the induction motor.
 The emf induces in the rotor because of the relative motion, or we can say the slip speed of the motor.
 So,

 The above equation shows that the torque induces on the rotor is directly proportional to the slip of the induction motor.
 The high value of slip induces the emf in the rotor.
 This EMF develops the heavy torque on the rotor conductors.